HZeyen/PyRefra/README.md

 All these instructions are combined in a file [PyRefra.pdf](./doc/PyRefra.pdf). **It is this file which describes always the last version.** No guaranty that the online version (.md files) is completely up to date, since it is more difficult to maintain.
 A user's guide [PyRefra_guide.pdf](./doc/PyRefra_guide.pdf) takes the opposite approach, explaining how to work with pyrefra.

+Thanks to my son Manuel Zeyen for creating the new icon !